 The Honors Program in the School of Biological Sciences provides an opportunity for outstanding majors in the School to pursue advanced work in independent research via participation in the Excellence in Biological Sciences Research Program and earn Honors in Biological Sciences upon graduation.
 Admission to the program is based on an application to participate in the Excellence in Biological Sciences Research program filed during the middle part of the fall quarter of the year of the student's participation.
-Additionally, students must have a minimum cumulative 3.5 grade point average for all University of California courses and a minimum 3.5 grade point average in all required Biological Sciences courses.
-The Program requires enrollment in research (BIO SCI 199) and successful completion of the Excellence in Biological Sciences Research program.
+Additionally, students must have a minimum overall 3.5 grade point average and a minimum 3.5 grade point average in all required Biological Sciences courses.
+The Program requires enrollment in research (BIO SCI 199) including successful completion of BIO SCI H195 and the Excellence in Biological Sciences Research program.